dotnet/csharpstandard/standard/attributes.md

 C# enables programmers to invent new kinds of declarative information, called ***attributes***.
 Programmers can then attach attributes to various program entities, and retrieve attribute information in a run-time environment.

-> *Note*: For instance, a framework might define a `HelpAttribute` attribute that can be placed on certain program elements (such as classes and methods) to provide a mapping from those program elements to their documentation. *end note*
+> *Note*: For instance, a framework might define a `HelpAttribute` attribute that can be placed on certain program elements (such as classes and methods) to provide a mapping from those program elements to their documentation.

 Attributes are defined through the declaration of attribute classes ([§22.2](attributes.md#222-attribute-classes)), which can have positional and named parameters ([§22.2.3](attributes.md#2223-positional-and-named-parameters)).
 Attributes are attached to entities in a C# program using attribute specifications ([§22.3](attributes.md#223-attribute-specification)), and can be retrieved at run-time as attribute instances ([§22.4](attributes.md#224-attribute-instances)).